 Each room is dedicated to women’s domestic experiences during World War One – an aspect of history Ms Baker believes is often overlooked: "The focus very often on war is about the fighting, the politics.

 "Very often work that is traditionally women’s work, housework, domestic work, is overlooked as something that is valued."

 One downstairs room has been dubbed the 'Baked Armoury' and is filled with artistic sculptures, from a dove and a pineapple to barbed wire.

 All the artwork has been baked by women with a diverse connection to warfare; some are refugees, whilst others are veterans.

-"We started off with the idea of baked weapons," Ms Mitchell told Forces News.
+"We started off with the idea of baked weapons," Ms Baker told Forces News.